digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://www.w3.org/2004/02/skos/core#Concept</dd>
 <dt>Usage note (en)</dt>
 <dd>This property refers to a category of the Dataset.
-A Dataset may be associated with multiple themes.</dd>
+A Dataset may be associated with multiple themes - potentially from different classifications <br><br>The use of the EU Dataset Themes is recommended, see http://publications.europa.eu/resource/authority/data-theme.
+Using FORM - the Danish Public Task Reference Model - (http://www.form-online.dk/) and KLE - a Municipal Task Reference Model - (http://www.kle-online.dk/) for thematic categorisation is optional, and it is suggested that KLE is used by municipalities and FORM by regional and govermental authorities.</dd>
 <dt>Definition (en)</dt>
 <dd>A main category of the resource.
 A resource can have multiple themes.</dd>
 <dt>Multiplicity</dt>